A Universal Bilinear Model for the Dependence of Void Asymmetry Distributions on $\Omega_{m}$ and $\sigma_{8}$: Introduction

-Very recently, the void spin distribution has been proposed by \citet{KL25} as a probe of the amplitude of initial density power spectrum, $\sigma_{8}$.
-Despite that the voids expand faster than the rest of the universe, their constituents develop tangentiall velocities as well as anisotropic spatial distributions within the voids due to the large-scale tidal effects~\citep{sha-etal06}.
-It was \citet{LP06} who first introduced the concept of void spins to effectively describe the deviation of void galaxies from isotropic spatial distributions and radial motions.
-Defining the angular momentum vectors of voids in the same manner as those of DM halos, \citet{LP06} showed that the directions of void angular momenta were strongly aligned with the principal axes of the largest-scale tidal fields, revealing strong connections between the voids and the linear tidal fields.
+Very recently, the void spin distribution has been proposed by \citet{2025JCAP...06..011K} as a probe of the amplitude of initial density power spectrum, $\sigma_{8}$ and the matter density parameter, $\Omega_{m}$.
+Despite that the voids expand faster than the rest of the universe, their constituents develop tangential velocities as well as anisotropic spatial distributions within the voids due to the large-scale tidal effects~\citep{2006MNRAS.367.1629S}.
+It was \citet{2006ApJ...652....1L} who first introduced the concept of void spins to effectively describe the deviation of void galaxies from isotropic spatial distributions and radial motions.
+Defining the angular momentum vectors of voids in the same manner as those of DM halos, \citet{2006ApJ...652....1L} showed that the directions of void spin vectors were strongly aligned with the principal axes of the largest-scale tidal fields, revealing strong connections between the voids and the linear tidal fields for the case of the standard cosmology where the anti-gravitational cosmological constant, $\Lambda$, and the cold dark matter (CDM), dominantly fill a flat universe.

-Using the same definition of the halo spin parameters as in \citet{bul-etal01} for the void spins, \citet{KL25} newly found with the help of $N$-body experiments that the void spin distribution is very well approximated by the generalized Gamma model, regardless of the key cosmological parameters.
-The Gamma model for the void spin distribution is characterized by two adjustable parameters whose best-fit values turned out to be dependent strongly on $\sigma_{8}$ and weakly on $\Omega_{m}$, but insensitive to the other initial conditions considered such as the expansion rate, total neutrino mass ($M_{\nu}$) and dark energy (DE) equation of state ($w$).
+Using the same definition of the halo spin parameters as in~\citet{2001ApJ...555..240B} for the magnitudes of void spins, \citet{2025JCAP...06..011K} newly found with the help of high-resolution $N$-body experiments that the probability density of void spin magnitudes is very well approximated by the generalized Gamma distribution not only for the standard $\Lambda$CDM but also for the quintessence dark energy (DE) models.
+The generalized Gamma model for the void spin distribution is characterized by two adjustable parameters whose best-fit values turned out to be dependent strongly on $\sigma_{8}$ and weakly on $\Omega_{m}$, while being insensitive to the other initial conditions such as the expansion rate, total neutrino mass ($M_{\nu}$) and DE equation of state ($w$).